AnonJr/CoffeeCraft.us/_seasons/season00.md

 In late April 2019 we upgraded the server to one provided by [CubedHost](https://cubedhost.com/) given the struggles the old M17x was having with 1.13 and the builds we were doing.

-We've got a few data packs and crafting recipies in place, mostly from [Vanilla Tweaks](https://vanillatweaks.net/) and [VoodooBeard](http://mc.voodoobeard.com/):
+Up until we upgraded to 1.14.x we were using a few data packs and crafting recipies, mostly from [Vanilla Tweaks](https://vanillatweaks.net/) and [VoodooBeard](http://mc.voodoobeard.com/):

 * One Player Sleep (Can't remember where I found this one&hellip;)
 * Anti-Ender Grief (VoodooBeard)